Supporting Research, Evidence and Argument

 Dweck is a cognitive scientist, known for her work on ‘Growth Mindset’ – the belief that ability is not fixed, but something that can be worked upon.
 Here, she applies her theories to maths and science in particular.

 Watson, Anne, Els De Geest, and Stephanie Prestage.
 "Deep Progress in Mathematics."
 University of Oxford (2003).

 Project where a handful of teachers looked at ways to approach teaching bottom sets removing assumptions about ‘can’t’ (also available here).

 Boaler, J. (1997) Experiencing School Mathematics: Teaching Styles, Sex and Setting.
 OUP.

 This text has since been revised in 2002 for the American audience, but the original is still in print, though not available online.

 Cambridge Mathematics Espresso 5 summarises recent research into ability-grouping in Maths.

 The Education Endowment Fund considers the impact of setting/streaming in its Teaching and Learning Toolkit.

-A guidance report from the Education Endowment Foundation Improving Mathematics in Key Stages 2 & 3, published in November 2017, endorses many of the components of teaching for mastery.
-Links between its recommendations and a teaching for mastery approach are made explicit in this blog by Professor Jeremy Hodgen, Chair of Mathematics Education at the UCL Institute of Education, who led the evidence review.
+A guidance report from the Education Endowment Foundation Improving Mathematics in Key Stages 2 & 3 was published in November 2017.
+It endorses many of the components of teaching for mastery.
+Links between its recommendations and a teaching for mastery approach are made explicit in this blog by Professor Jeremy Hodgen.
+Professor Hodgen is Chair of Mathematics Education at the UCL Institute of Education, who led the evidence review.